 Depending on the capacity, the same outdoor unit can be hooked with more than one blower, which can be installed in one large room or several rooms with individual cooling controls.

-Split air conditioners come in various designs, capacities, and energy ratings.
-They are highly efficient but may require more maintenance than window or through-the-wall air conditioners.
-HGTV.com has a great article on the Pros and Cons of these systems.
+Mini split air conditioners come in various designs, capacities, and energy ratings.
+They are highly efficient but may require more maintenance than window or through the wall air conditioners.

 5. PTAC Cooling & Heating